Product, Furniture, Ceramics BA (Hons)

 Course content

-The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and making, and the role of CAD as a visualisation tool.
-Real Live projects with Industry give you the opportunity to put these skills into practice and get your first taste of working with clients.
+The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and in-depth making skills taught in wood, ceramics, composite materials, metal, and the role of CAD as a visualisation tool.
+Real live projects with industry give you the opportunity to put these skills into practice and get your first taste of working with clients.

 In the second year, you’ll focus on developing an identity as a designer whilst learning more about design for manufacture and advanced digital techniques.
-You’ll work collaboratively through live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour, emotional design and sustainability.
+You’ll work collaboratively through a wealth of live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour and sustainability.

 The third year allows you to specialise, tailoring your Major Project to your target career, putting all the skills developed into practice.
 You’ll consider the contextualisation of your work, including branding, costings and intellectual property.
 Further live projects with industry and competition briefs provide opportunities to produce stand out portfolio projects.
-The third-year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design show.
+The third year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design shows such as New Designers.

-The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and making, and the role of CAD as a visualisation tool.
-Real Live projects with Industry give you the opportunity to put these skills into practice and get your first taste of working with clients.
+The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and in-depth making skills taught in wood, ceramics, composite materials, metal, and the role of CAD as a visualisation tool.
+Real live projects with industry give you the opportunity to put these skills into practice and get your first taste of working with clients.

 In the second year, you’ll focus on developing an identity as a designer whilst learning more about design for manufacture and advanced digital techniques.
-You’ll work collaboratively through live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour, emotional design and sustainability.
+You’ll work collaboratively through a wealth of live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour and sustainability.

 The third year allows you to specialise, tailoring your Major Project to your target career, putting all the skills developed into practice.
 You’ll consider the contextualisation of your work, including branding, costings and intellectual property.
 Further live projects with industry and competition briefs provide opportunities to produce stand out portfolio projects.
-The third-year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design show.
+The third year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design shows such as New Designers.

-The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and making, and the role of CAD as a visualisation tool.
-Real Live projects with Industry give you the opportunity to put these skills into practice and get your first taste of working with clients.
+The first year of the course is designed to provide you with solid foundations in becoming a designer/ maker, focusing on core design skills, material exploration and in-depth making skills taught in wood, ceramics, composite materials, metal, and the role of CAD as a visualisation tool.
+Real live projects with industry give you the opportunity to put these skills into practice and get your first taste of working with clients.

 In the second year, you’ll focus on developing an identity as a designer whilst learning more about design for manufacture and advanced digital techniques.
-You’ll work collaboratively through live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour, emotional design and sustainability.
+You’ll work collaboratively through a wealth of live projects with industry that will develop your independence, focusing on driving factors like consumer behaviour and sustainability.

 The third year allows you to specialise, tailoring your Major Project to your target career, putting all the skills developed into practice.
 You’ll consider the contextualisation of your work, including branding, costings and intellectual property.
 Further live projects with industry and competition briefs provide opportunities to produce stand out portfolio projects.
-The third-year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design show.
+The third year culminates in an end-of-year Degree Show, as well as the opportunity to exhibit your work at a national design shows such as New Designers.

 Professional body accreditation